Macroglossa caudata Bremer & Grey, 1853, in Motschulsky (ed.), Etudes ent. 1: 62. Type locality: [China,] Pekin [Beijing].

 Park et al. (1999) give June and July as the flight period in Korea.

 LARVA: Full-fed 39--42mm.
 Has two main colour forms - green and brown, and grey.
-The pale, young larvae resemble sawflies and will curl up into a spiral if disturbed; larger larvae will do the same.
+Newly hatched L1 larva 8mm, cream-coloured, with a 3-4mm black horn and white head (Mark O'Neill, pers. comm.
+2023).
+By the third instar the pale larvae resemble sawflies and will curl up into a spiral if disturbed; larger larvae will do the same.
 When ready to pupate larvae undergo a dramatic colour change, becoming brown with large orange patches down the side.
 When wandering on the ground they respond to threats in an equally dramatic way.
 Curling into a spiral they raise the anal segments.
 Viewed laterally, this creates a very good impression of a small viper.
+[All stages are illustrated in Koshkin, 2023]

 This species shows a preference for clumps of Parthenocissus growing over large bolders, walls and rockfaces, usually within woodland clearings or along woodland edges (Pittaway, pers obs.
 2016).